 Context; Data Sources; Study Selection; Data Extraction; Results; Conclusions; and Keywords.
 Systematic reviews should be 3500-4000 words (abstracts to be structured as above).
 Consult: The Cochrane Reviewers’ Handbook Meta-analysis of observational studies.

 Please write your text in good English.
-In case of requirement for language editing (LE), that will be decided and informed by the IJB executive committee, the author is expected to send the manuscript to a certified agency for language editing and submit the certificate to IJB in a due date.
+In case of requirement for language editing (LE), which will be decided and informed by the IJB executive committee, the author is expected to send the manuscript to a certified agency for language editing and submit the certificate to IJB on a due date.

 ♦ Publication Fee for International Authors

-A copy of the payment receipt should be sent to IJB email address( email@example.com) and email address( firstname.lastname@example.org) then uploaded on IJB website (Please mention your manuscript ID on the receipt).
+A copy of the payment receipt should be sent to the IJB email address( email@example.com) and email address( firstname.lastname@example.org) then uploaded on the IJB website (Please mention your manuscript ID on the receipt).

 ♦Publication Fee for Iranian َAuthors

-Payments should be done through Bank account number of Central Bank of the Islamic Republic of Iran with following information:
+Payments should be done through the Bank account number of the Central Bank of the Islamic Republic of Iran with the following information: